-At December 31, 2022, we had \$3,238 million in long-term debt, none of which bears interest at a floating rate, other than the F&G Credit Facility.
+At December 31, 2021, we had \$3,096 million in long-term debt, none of which bears interest at a floating rate.
 Accordingly, fluctuations in market interest rates will not have a material impact on our resulting interest expense.

 Our fixed maturity investments, certain preferred securities and our floating rate debt are subject to an element of market risk from changes in interest rates.
 Increases and decreases in prevailing interest rates generally translate into decreases and increases in fair values of those instruments.
 Additionally, fair values of interest rate sensitive instruments may be affected by the creditworthiness of the issuer, prepayment options, relative values of alternative investments, the liquidity of the instrument and other general market conditions.
 We manage interest rate risk through a variety of measures.
 We monitor our interest rate risk and make investment decisions to manage the perceived risk.